ubuntu/authd/docs/howto/install-authd.md

 ## Install brokers

-The brokers are provided as Snap packages and available from the Snap Store.
+The brokers are provided as Snap packages and are available from the Snap Store.

 ### MS Entra ID broker